threlte logo

 })

-If a plugin decides via ref or props analysis that it doesn’t need to act in the context of a certain <T> component, it can return early.
+If a plugin decides via args.ref or args.props analysis that it doesn’t need to act in the context of a certain <T> component, it can return early.

 })

 The code of a plugin acts as if it would be part of the <T> component itself and has access to all properties.
-A plugin is notified about property or ref changes and can run code in lifecycle functions such as onMount or onDestroy.
+A plugin can run arbitrary code in lifecycle functions such as onMount, onDestroy and effects.

 import { injectPlugin } from '@threlte/core'